Canadian Science Policy Centre

 Speakers: Dr. Claire Samson, Ms. Alexandra-Gwyn Paetz, Mr. Peter Wenzel-Constabel, Dr. Danika Goosney, Dr. Fred Wrona

 Science undertaken in Germany is often described as excellent and innovative, enjoying an outstanding reputation around the world.
-It is one of the world’s leader, especially in emerging and disruptive areas that drives socio-economic benefits.
-Its success relies on the superb research infrastructure, research networks and broad-based science activities.
+It is one of the world’s leaders, especially in emerging and disruptive areas that drive socio-economic benefits.
+Its success relies on the superb research infrastructure, research networks, and broad-based science activities.
+This panel will focus on German best practices across themes that could be adapted and developed in Canada: (1) encouraging thoughtful competition that rewards collaboration and partnerships; (2) breaking down jurisdictional barriers to co-fund infrastructure; (3) piloting cooperation between federal and academic science that include strategic partnerships with Canada.

 Canada’s science-policy community has started taking action to advance equity, diversity, and inclusiveness (EDI) in research, training, and policy.
 In this session seasoned and emergent leaders discuss the current state of play on EDI in Canada’s science policy community: What have we learnt so far?
 What worked, what did not?
 How can we address the challenges ahead?